Hamill Innovation Awards

 Overall, we estimate that the Hamill Foundation's $630,000 investment in the award program since 2005 has leveraged $17.9 million in additional research funds for improved health, better disease detection and treatments as well as environmental wellness.In addition, in February 2010, the IBB's administrative headquarters moved into the BioScience Research Collaborative (BRC) Building - a move made possible thanks to the $1 million dollar gift from the Hamill Foundation.

-On October 31, 2017, Tom Brown, Grants Director of the Hamill Foundation, accepts an award from the IBB for Hamill's 30 years of support to the institute.
-He was accompanied by (from left) IBB Executive Director Paul Cherukuri; IBB member Kathleen Matthews, Rice's Stewart Memorial Professor of Biochemistry and Cell Biology; Tom Brown; and IBB Director Zachary Ball.
+On October 31, 2018, Tom Brown, Grants Director of the Hamill Foundation, delivers an award to Matthew Bennett (BioSciences).
+He was accompanied by IBB Faculty Director Zachary Ball.